imixs/imixs-cloud/SETUP.md

-# How to setup the Imixs-Docker-Cloud
+# How to setup the Imixs-Cloud

-The following section describes the setup procedure of Imixs-Docker-Cloud with [Docker-Swarm](https://docs.docker.com/engine/swarm/) into a productive environment.
+The following section describes the setup procedure of _Imixs-Cloud_ with [Docker-Swarm](https://docs.docker.com/engine/swarm/) into a productive environment.

 Read the following tutorial for general information about how to setup a Docker-Swarm: